-Q. Does the Village spray for mosquitoes?
+Q. Does the City spray for mosquitoes?

 A. Yes.
-Working in cooperation with the Franklin County Board of Health, the Village executes an extensive plan to reduce the mosquito population in our area.
+Working in cooperation with the Franklin County Board of Health, the City executes an extensive plan to reduce the mosquito population in our area.
 For additional information about the enhanced mosquito control program or to report any areas that have a high mosquito population call 614-462-BITE (2483).

 Q. What can I do as a resident or property owner to help prevent mosquitoes?